melchi45/live555_with_cmake/README.md

 # live555_with_cmake
-live555 compile with cmake environment

-linked url:
+This library move to linked url:

 https://github.com/melchi45/live555